-- 1. The official language of tuition is the language in which education is given, in which teaching material is provided and in which tests and examinations are held.
-Bachelor's programmes taught in Dutch will generally use study materials in English or Dutch. - 2.
+- 1. The official language of tuition is the language in which education is given, in which teaching material is provided and in which tests and examinations are held. - 2.
 The choice of the official language for an educational programme or components of an educational programme lies with the programme director, subject to the right of consent of the programme committee.
-The educational programme's language of tuition is specified in the programme-specific appendix. - 3.
-If programme components deviate from the language of tuition, then this is to take place in accordance with the Code of Conduct for Languages of the University of Twente and Article 7.2 WHW. - 4.
-For bachelor's programmes taught in Dutch, components of study units may be taught and assessed in English, if: - a) a lecturer or tutor in the unit of study is not a native speaker of Dutch, or - b) students from the relevant bachelor's programme take the module together with students from an English-taught bachelor's programme, or - c) the programme director considers it necessary in order to fulfil one of the attainment targets or objectives of the educational programme in question in the area of English language communication skills. - 5.
-If neither the examiner nor the examinee objects, an exam may be held in another language.
+The educational programme's language of tuition for the ME BSc Programme is English. - 3.
+If programme components deviate from the language of tuition, then this is to take place in accordance with the Code of Conduct for Languages of the University of Twente and Article 7.2 WHW.